-25% Listening Exam

-One paper with multiple-choice questions, questions answered in English and questions answered in Spanish.
+25% Listening Exam - One paper with multiple-choice questions, questions answered in English and questions answered in Spanish or French.

-25% Reading Exam

-One paper with multiple-choice questions, questions answered in English and questions answered in Spanish.
+25% Reading Exam - One paper with multiple-choice questions, questions answered in English and questions answered in Spanish or French.
 There is a short paragraph to translate into English.

-25% Speaking Exam

-Pupils will read a paragraph aloud and answer some questions about it, take part in a short role-play and describe a photo and answer two questions related to the photo.
+25% Speaking Exam - Students will read a paragraph aloud and answer some questions about it, take part in a short role-play and describe a photo and answer two questions related to the photo.
 They will also take part in a short conversation.

-25% Writing Exam

-Pupils will answer two short essay questions.
-They will also have to translate some sentences into Spanish.
+25% Writing Exam - Students will answer two short essay questions.
+They will also have to translate some sentences into Spanish or French.

-Qualifications: A' level Spanish, Spanish at degree level (with another subject)
+Qualifications: A' level Spanish or French, Spanish or French at degree level (with another subject)